Beckster6211/CallbackCats-EngageMate-FrontEnd/thumb-o-meter/README.md

 ## Front-End :nut_and_bolt:

-Technologies used to create the front-end development of our app.
+Technologies used to create the front-end development of our app (some of them).

 ### Construction :hammer: